DrPhilippBillion/1R_ShipmentTracking/1R_ShipmentTracking.md

 * Colog AG, Matthias Hurst
 * MDF Solutions, Martin Fowler

-A special thanks to Niclas Scheiber, Frankfurt University of applied sciences for preparing version 3.0 of the business ontology of ONE Record in coordination with the IATA ONE Record data model focus group.
+A special thanks to Niclas Scheiber, Frankfurt University of Applied Sciences for preparing version 3.0 of the business ontology of ONE Record in coordination with the IATA ONE Record data model focus group.

 ### Continous development and availability